Human Rights Campaign Not Backing Fayetteville Civil Rights Ordinance

 The most recent financial report submitted Aug.
 17 shows For Fayetteville has received $39,444 since May 30.
 Monetary contributions were made by several University of Arkansas employees and several employees at Walmart, including a director of communications.
 The biggest contribution listed was $10,000 from J.B.
 Hunt Chairman & CEO, Kirk Thompson.

 According to the latest financial report filed Sept.
 1 by Protect Fayetteville, a group that opposes the civil rights ordinance, the total of contributions made to the campaign was $70,291.
-The biggest contribution of $10,000 came from Baldwin Church of Christ in Fayetteville.
+The biggest contribution of $10,000 came from Baldwin Christian Church in Fayetteville.